ddri/openqase/docs/cms-refactor-plan.md

    - [ ] Share the standardized approach with the team

 This standardization will ensure consistent, maintainable code across all content types and make future development more efficient.

+### Remaining Tasks

+1. **Complete Documentation and Knowledge Sharing**:
+   - Document the standardized approach in a developer guide
+   - Create examples of proper relationship handling for future reference
+   - Share the standardized approach with the team

+2. **Continue API Route Deprecation**:
+   - Replace remaining API routes with Server Actions
+   - Ensure all createServiceRoleSupabaseClient() calls are properly awaited
+   - Remove redundant API routes once all client-side fetch calls are replaced
 6.  **(Optional) Enhance Publishing Workflow:**
     *   Migrate schema: `published boolean` -> `status text` ('draft', 'review', 'published').
     *   Update logic and UI to handle statuses.